Databricks

 1. Create an Init Script

-Create an init script to automatically download and configure definity's Spark agent.
-The script will:
+Create an init script to automatically download and configure the Definity Spark agent:

 databricks_definity_init.sh